facephi/sdk-mobile-documentation/docs/ios/SelphID_Component.md

 This property allows to show the tutorial prior to the capture process.

+##### showPreviousTip

+It displays a preview screen with information about the process to be carried out and a button to start the process.

 ##### ScanMode

 Specifies the OCR scanning mode of the documents.
 Depending on the choice, several types of documents or a specific one will be scanned and searched.
 This mode can be of three types: